TrakBit/squarespace-static/src/markdown-pages/post-1.md

 slug: "/blog/whatsapp-chat-squarespace"
 date: "2020-10-20"
 title: "WhatsApp Chat For Squarespace"
-description: "Recently witnessed lot of Squarespace store owners trying to find an intuitive way to avail WhatsApp chat in their store site to improve customer support."
 ---

 # Reinventing how Squarespace store owners in an intuitive way avail WhatsApp chat  for live customer support.